thatboyreegan/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 7-print_diagonal.c is a program that draws a diagonal line on the terminal.
-8-print_square.c is a function that prints a square, followed by a new line 9-fizz_buzz.c is aprogram that prints the numbers 1 t0 100
+8-print_square.c is a function that prints a square, followed by a new line 9-fizz_buzz.c is aprogram that prints the numbers 1 t0 100 10-print_triangle.c is a program that prints a triangle, followed by a new line.